vidarsko/ComFiT/docs/CreatingYourOwnModel.md

+# Creating your own model

-# How to create your own model
+Using ComFiT to create your own model is easy.

 ## Level 1: Get it up and running
 Creating your own class with this framework is easy.
 Here is a